scolecite/mica-gd355/lectures/proj-parametric-design.md

 -----

+Choose one of the options below for your project:
-- Choose a company and create unique business cards for its employees.
+- Choose a company and create unique business cards for its 50 employees.
-- Choose an event and create unique name tags for the participants.
+- Choose an event and create unique name tags for the 50 participants.
-- Design 50 unique book covers using generative design.
+- Design unique book covers for the 50 books from a publisher.
 -

 -----